berkeleymt/berkeley.mt/content/news/2023-10-18_bmt-2023-registration-closed.md

 +++
-title = "Registration is closed for BMT 2023!"
+title = "Registration is closed for BMT 2023 US"
 +++

-We've hit our cap of 700 student registrations for the 2023 Berkeley Math Tournament!
+We've hit our cap of 700 student registrations for the 2023 Berkeley Math Tournament (on Berkeley Campus)!
 Registration for BMT 2023 is now closed, and we are excited to see everyone on November 4th this year!

+Registration for our satellite tournaments may still be open.

 Event details are below: